EmmaBrass/face_value/info.md

 ----

 Raspberry Pi (type?) connected to cameras for images of the audience.
--> gRPC for image streaming between Raspberry Pi and control computer.
+-> gRPC for image streaming between Raspberry Pi and control computer?